TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 13/Joshua 13.19.md

 ---

-and Kiriathaim, and Sibmah, and Zereth-shahar in the mount of the valley,
+Kiriathaim, Sibmah, Zereth Shahar in the mount of the valley,